mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     Manage Extensions, User Snippets, Color Theme,
     File Icon Theme, and Check for Updates...

+## Line Feed Characters

+* the type of line feed characters used in the current file are displayed in the lower-right (ex.
+LF or CRLF)
+* to change, click that and select a different value from a drop-down that will appear at the top-center of the window

 ## Line Numbers

 * by default line numbers are on